Does the Heavenly Father desire for things to be well with you? Yes He does! He has said that He wants things to be well with you! (Ephesians 6:1-3)

 In other words, the normal things of life will be troublesome, irritating, difficult, and often, very stressful!
 When things do not go well with us, then often, there is a meaningless, irritating ‘blip’ — things just do not go smoothly!
-And we also can sense an inner anxiety.
+And, if we are sensitive, we will also notice a sense an inner anxiety.

 Keeping the Fifth Commandment is a foundational KEY to having things to go well with us!

-Many of us do not know how to honour our parents.
-Some do not want to honour their parents.
+However, many of us do not know how to honour our parents.
+And then, some of us do not want to honour our parents.
 Perhaps we think our parents have been unrighteous or unworthy of honour.
 Perhaps we were never taught how to honour and respect them.

 Either way, the Fifth Commandment does not say “Honour your father and mother IF they have been good to you.”
 There is no qualifying ‘if‘ in that commandment!
-No, this commandment tells us to do it, plain and simple!
+No, this commandment tells us to honour our parents, plain and simple!